 You'll find that each one of your juniper's grayish-green needles contains a single blue stripe down the middle for an interesting two-tone effect.
 In the fall and winter, these needles will turn a coppery color.
 The blueberry delight juniper will sprout blueberry-like fruits in the cooler months that will attract birds to your garden.
 Deer and rabbits, however, generally leave juniper alone.

 Cream De Mint Dwarf Pittosporum

-If you live in USDA plant hardiness zones 8 through 11, you're fortunate to reside where the cream de mint dwarf pittosporum (Pittosporum tobira 'Shima') grows.
+If you live in USDA plant hardiness zones 8 through 11, you're fortunate to reside where the Cream de Mint™ dwarf pittosporum (Pittosporum tobira 'Shima') grows as a perennial.
 The mint-green leaves on this small evergreen shrub are tipped in white and look great all year.
 Spring brings small white flowers to the plant as well for added visual interest.